Published: November 10, 2017

-So as your users don’t have to read all the tags and calculate the “usefulness” of food on their own, you can implement a barcode scanner in your app.
+So your users don’t have to read all the tags and calculate the “usefulness” of food on their own, you can implement a barcode scanner in your app.

-Running is one of the most popular sports activities as it doesn’t require much time, gym membership or too much effort but still can greatly improve your physical condition.
+Running is one of the most popular sporting activities as it doesn’t require much time, gym membership or too much effort but still can greatly improve your physical condition.
 Your aim here is to build a fitness app that will enhance the running experience of your audience.

-Moreover, it’s possible to send push notifications and remind users to workout according to the pre-arranged calendar.
+In addition, it’s possible to send push notifications and remind users to workout according to the pre-arranged calendar.

 First and foremost, implement the social login feature that we’ve already mentioned when we talked about user profiles.
 Additionally, consider social networks as a good marketing platform: allow users sharing their achievements and workout plans, inviting friends to join and train together and so on.
 This will work as word-of-mouth marketing and bring you more customers.